Classification of M2-brane 2-torus bundles, U-duality invariance and type II gauged supergravities: Classification of U-dual supermembrane bundles

 This transformation generates the complete lattice of charges for a given vacuum, (that is the asymptotic value of the scalar moduli). ${\mathbb{H}}_{ji} \in GL(2,R)$ is the nonlinear representation of $\mathcal{M}_{ji}\mathbf{Q}_i=\mathbf{Q}_j$ with $\mathcal{M}_{ji}\in SL(2,Z)$ which acts linearly on the charges but non-linearly on the moduli.
 The Hamiltonian $H$ is invariant, since

 While the mass operator changes since the KK contribution changes, $KK\to KK'$ according to (\ref{trombone}).
 See \cite{gmpr} for details.
 The structure of the supermembrane trombone bundle differs from those in which the monodromy is linearly realized since in the former the moduli is unaltered by the trombone monodromy.
 Consequently on the 'type IIB side' each bundle only contains a single pair of winding charges $\mathbf{W}=\left( \right)$ instead of an orbit, and therefore there is no monodromy associated to the base manifold.
 The only monodromy of the bundle is associated to the fiber $\mathcal{M}_G$, it is non linearly realized in terms of ${\mathbb{H}}_G$.
 The coinvariant class of charges of the fiber is defined as

 and the structure of the bundle in terms of the coinvariant classes is $(C_F^{tromb}, \mathbf{W})$.
-The T-duality transformation for the trombone torus bundle maps the coinvariant class of the fiber of the original bundle into the coinvariant class of the base, and the original winding single charge of the base into a single dual KK charge of the dual fiber.
+The 'T-duality' transformation for the trombone torus bundle maps the coinvariant class of the fiber of the original bundle into the coinvariant class of the base, and the original winding single charge of the base into a single dual KK charge of the dual fiber.
 As a result, the dual trombone bundle $(\widetilde{C}_B^{tromb},\mathbf{Q})$, corresponds to a bundle that has a trivial monodromy on the fiber but a nontrivial monodromy in the base manifold with coinvariant classes given by